Mirror Universe: The Original Series

 The Mirror Universe was first introduced in the original Star Trek episode "Mirror, Mirror", which featured a brutal Empire, managed by humans and their Vulcan allies, in place of the United Federation of Planets.
 The Mirror Captain Kirk of the ISS Enterprise was a mass murderer who was promoted to Captain after assassinating Captain Christopher Pike.
 Discipline aboard starships was enforced through agony booths and agonizers carried by crewmembers.
 Officers were barbaric in behavior and advanced in rank by killing superiors who they thought were incompetent.
-Nazi-style military salutes were used by crewmembers to show loyalty to their captain.
-The episode popularized the trope of using a goatee as a visual marker for an evil version of a character.
+Nazi-style salutes were used by crewmembers to show loyalty to their captain.
+Spock's double wore a goatee, which became a popular culture trope as a visual marker for an evil version of a character.

 Episodes

 Deep Space Nine

-The Mirror Universe was later revisited in the Deep Space Nine second-season episode "Crossover", and turned into a story arc that spanned into the final season, with five Mirror Universe episodes over the course of five seasons.
+The Mirror Universe was later revisited in the Deep Space Nine second-season episode "Crossover"; it was turned into a story arc that spanned into the final season, with five Mirror Universe episodes over the course of five seasons.
 The series reveals that when exposed to individuals from the normal universe, the Terran Empire began to reform itself for the better, but was overthrown in the 23rd century by an alliance of alien species who took advantage of the Empire's self-weakening and conquered it, enslaving humans and Vulcans in the process.

 Episodes

 Enterprise

 A two-part episode of Star Trek: Enterprise, entitled "In a Mirror, Darkly", introduces the early developments of the Mirror Universe.
+This is the first episode which takes place entirely in the Mirror Universe, and in which no Prime Universe characters appear.